Ensemble Learning Based Classification Algorithm Recommendation: Preliminary Study

-\quad There have been many different recommendation models constructed with respect to different kinds of meta-features and single learning methods \cite{brazdil2003ranking,gama2000cascade,Engels98usinga,Bensusan1998god,peng2002improved,Pfahringer00meta,Bensusan2000casa,jain2000statistical,duin2004characterization,ho2002complexity,elizondo2009estimation,song2012automatic}.
+\quad There have been many different recommendation models constructed using different types of meta-features and single learning methods \cite{brazdil2003ranking,gama2000cascade,Engels98usinga,Bensusan1998god,peng2002improved,Pfahringer00meta,Bensusan2000casa,jain2000statistical,duin2004characterization,ho2002complexity,elizondo2009estimation,song2012automatic}.
 And we can view these models as the base recommendation models of the ensemble.
-Ensemble learning model has one quite good property that it does not require all the base learning models with pretty good accuracy.
+Ensemble learning model has one quite good property that it does not require all the base learning models to be highly accurate.
 That is, it is usually achieved by combining a set of weak base learning models \cite{dietterichl2002ensemble,dietterich2000ensemble}.
 Although there exist some differences among the existing recommendation models, all these models can effectively narrow down the choices of the candidate classification algorithms, and have reasonable recommendation accuracy.
-This provides us the evidence that it is reasonable to construct a set of accurate base recommendation models of ensemble.
+This provides evidence that it is reasonable to construct a set of accurate base recommendation models of ensemble.

 \item Diverse base model construction